 I’m a freelance audio producer based in London.
 I make radio programmes and podcasts for a whole bunch of people.
 You can hear some of my work over on SoundCloud or by looking through the posts on the homepage of this site.

-My experience includes working on documentaries and podcasts for BBC Radio 3, BBC Radio 4, Ryanair, Tate, Scottee and Doc Society.
+My experience includes working on documentaries and podcasts for BBC Radio 3, BBC Radio 4, VICE, Ryanair, Tate, Scottee and Doc Society.
 I co-produced the BBC Sounds series ‘NB‘, which aimed to ‘dismantle the gender binary, one big question at a time’.
 I’ve worked with the Gate Theatre‘s young company to teach audio workshops and support their oral history project in Notting Hill, and I also teach podcasting workshops for the CMA every few months.

 When I can find the time, I have a podcast of my own called The Boy Who Hasn’t Lived.
 Like all good podcasts, it’s about Harry Potter.